 Solid-State Drives

 Cons: SSDs are as vulnerable to user error and security threats as their magnetic brethren.
-Despite their increased capacity when compared to tapes and disks, they still need to be physically stored and are vulnerable to damage if storage facilities are compromised.
+Despite their increased capacity compared to tapes and disks, they still need to be physically stored and are vulnerable to damage if storage facilities are compromised.

 The Cloud